openhab/openhab-addons/bundles/org.openhab.binding.visualcrossing/README.md

 ## Thing Configuration

-_Describe what is needed to manually configure a thing, either through the UI or via a thing-file._
-_This should be mainly about its mandatory and optional configuration parameters._

-_Note that it is planned to generate some part of this based on the XML files within ```src/main/resources/OH-INF/thing``` of your binding._

 ### `weather` Thing Configuration

 | Name     | Type | Description                                                                                                                                                                                                                                               | Default | Required | Advanced |